LaunchAcademy/rocket-fuel-chef/README.md

 Use this to get all of your applications installed and optimized for web development with Ruby on Rails.

 From the command line:
-for Mac `curl https://raw.githubusercontent.com/LaunchAcademy/rocket-fuel/master/scripts/mac_install.sh | bash`
-for Linux `curl https://raw.githubusercontent.com/LaunchAcademy/rocket-fuel/master/scripts/linux_install.sh | bash`
+for Mac `curl https://raw.githubusercontent.com/LaunchAcademy/rocket-fuel/master/scripts/mac_install.sh | sudo bash` for Linux `curl https://raw.githubusercontent.com/LaunchAcademy/rocket-fuel/master/scripts/linux_install.sh | sudo bash`

 Tested via http://grahamgilbert.com/blog/2013/08/23/creating-an-os-x-base-box-for-vagrant-with-packer/